ARM-software/psa-api/doc/status-code/api/status-codes.rst

 It is permitted for these API elements to also be defined in header files that are part of an implementation of another PSA Certified API, for example, in :file:`psa/crypto.h`.

+.. admonition:: Implementation note

+   In an implementation of any PSA Certified API, it essential that the status code macros are defined precisely as shown in the API specifications and reference header files.
+In particular, there is no white-space in the definition.

+   The C language only permits a macro definition to be repeated within a compilation, if every definition is identical, including the white-space separation.

 .. _status-type:

 Status type